East-Central European Studies Minor

 Of the total credits, no more than three may be individual work.
 Students must complete a minimum of six credits of coursework exclusive to the minor that cannot count toward the major(s) or other minors.

-The minor is open to all UF undergraduates except for those pursuing a major in Russian.
+The minor is open to all UF undergraduates.
 For further information and approved courses, please contact the Center for European Studies.

 EUH 3330 Late Modern Central and Eastern Europe or

 EUH 3564 Central and Eastern Europe in the 20th Century or

 EUS 3930 or ANT 3930 Anthropology of Eastern Europe or

 EUS 3930 or CPO 3614 Eastern European Politics